 World War on Advertising: What Happens Now?

-Even when cornered on the web, far from being totally defeated (ie regulated, moderated), advertising tends to find its way into even more hateful and repugnant formats.
+Even when cornered on the web, far from being totally defeated (i.e. regulated, moderated), advertising tends to find its way into even more hateful and repugnant formats.
 It invades public spaces, depriving us of our tranquility and, where present, of the architectural beauty of our cities.
-Around you see public transport covered with images even on the windows, blocking natural light and the view without respect for paying passengers.
-We see them in increasing numbers on bus shelters, on the edge of a pitch (one on top of the other, as if to form a wall).
+Around you can see public transport covered with images even on the windows, obstructing natural light and views without respect for paying passengers.
+We see them more and more numerous on bus shelters, at the edges of a pitch (one on top of the other, as if forming a wall).
 On buildings, everywhere.

-On every item, someone sees an opportunity to make money.
-Even shopping bags, packages, food are branded and used as walking advertising.
+On every object someone sees a profit opportunity.
+Even shopping bags, packaging and food are branded and used as walking advertising.
 And it's surrounding us, it wants to get to us somehow.
-If the "ideological" limit to the presence of advertising is crossed, society is destined for invasion.
+If the "ideological" limit to the presence of advertising is exceeded, society is destined for invasion.

 When will we see fruit "branded" directly on the peel with a logo?
-What about buying cheaper shoes, as long as they have a bigger brand?
+What about buying lower priced shoes, as long as they have a bigger brand?
 And the clothes?

 A "branded" and unequal society

-A rather extreme and dystopian TV series, Altered Carbonseems perfect for tracing the parable of a world that "sells itself" to the highest bidder.
-One day we could distinguish the social class from what manages to live without giving up advertising.
-We will see people dressed in "subscription" clothes, and people turned into walking billboards why can't they afford things without ads?
+A rather extreme and dystopian TV series, Altered Carbon, seems perfect for tracing the parable of a world that "sells itself" to the highest bidder.
+One day we could distinguish social class from how much one can live without giving up advertising.
+We'll see people dressed in “subscription” clothes, and people turned into walking billboards why can't they afford things without ads?
 The prospect, provocative today, may not be far from future reality.

-We are entering an era where access to what has been public, free and open will become increasingly limited and commercialized.
-We will also have to face a "new wave" online, from streaming services to search bars, and it will continue even more invasive between virtual reality e augmented reality.
+We are entering an era in which access to what has been public, free and open may become increasingly limited and commercialized.
+We will also have to face a "new wave" online, from streaming services to search bars, and it will continue to be even more invasive between virtual reality e augmented reality.
 I'm not kidding, trust an advertiser: one day we may have to pay for a clean view out the window, a simple shopping or even just a monitor screen free of mandatory garbage.

 We are in a constant struggle with monetizers and have to use technology to counter them, or pay to get rid of them.
 If you have reached the end of this article, perhaps you are part of the Resistance.